denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: B,E**
 **Correct Answer: A,E**

+**The most important thing to notice when reading this code is that the innermost loop is an infinite loop.
+Therefore, you are looking for solutions that skip the innermost loop entirely or that exit that loop.**

 ---

 21. A minimum of how many lines need to be corrected before the following method will compile?